devendraprasad1984/nodejs/tests/openbanking-node-sdk/README.md

 	2. Enter the Domain from the Team Information section of your team's page ([dashboard](https://developer.rbs.useinfinite.io/dashboard) -> demo-team-... -> Team Information)
 	3. Enter the customerNumber '0123456789012'.
 (The preloaded data in the sandbox comes with a customer with this number).
 4. Run `npm start` to authenticate and fetch user accounts (see [Running the app](#running-the-app))
+##5. run `npm run startx` to run via nodemon that will have hot reload

 ## Running the app